riceissa/issarice.com/wiki/archive-of-my-monthly-updates.md

 I spent most of this month learning more mathematics.

 I also spent some time (~30 hours) this month doing contract work for the [BERI/FHI collaboration](http://existence.org/collaborations/).

+# August--November 2019

+For completed tasks, see the [work]() page.

+The past few months I've been spending a lot of time just thinking about AI safety, life in general, what I should work on, etc.